percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

-The procedures defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] establish one or more DTLS tunnels between the MDD and KMF, making it is possible for the MDD to facilitate the establishment of a secure DTLS association between each endpoint and the KMF as shown the following figure.
-The DTLS association between endpoints and the KMF will enable each endpoint to receive E2E key information, Key Encryption Key (KEK) information (i.e., EKT Key), and HBH key information.
-At the same time, the KMF can securely provide the HBH key information to the MDD.
+The procedures defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] establish one or more DTLS tunnels between the Media Distributor and Key Distributor, making it is possible for the Media Distributor to facilitate the establishment of a secure DTLS association between each endpoint and the KMF as shown the following figure.
+The DTLS association between endpoints and the Key Distributor will enable each endpoint to receive E2E key information, Key Encryption Key (KEK) information (i.e., EKT Key), and HBH key information.
+At the same time, the Key Distributor can securely provide the HBH key information to the Media Distributor.
 The key information summarized here may include the SRTP master key, SRTP master salt, and the negotiated cryptographic transform.